peelframework/peel/getting-started.md

 ./peel.sh suite:run wordcount.default
 {% endhighlight %}

-This will execute an example Wordcount job on Flink and Spark on your local machines.
+This will trigger the execution of an example suite which consists of two experiments running a Wordcount job on Flink and Spark respectively.
+Each job will be repeated three times, and the results and raw log data for each run will be stored in the `results/wordcount.default` folder.

 ## Check the Results

+Peel ships with facilities to extract, transform, and load the row data from your experiments in a relational database.
-To check the results of the example job, run
+To do this for the Wordcount job, run the following commands:

 {% highlight bash %}
-./peel.sh db:initialize                  # init. results database
+./peel.sh db:initialize
-./peel.sh db:import wordcount.default    # import experiment results
+./peel.sh db:import wordcount.default
 {% endhighlight %}

+You can then start analyzing your experiment data with SQL queries and data analysis tools that can use a relational database as a backend.
+For example, the following SQL query retrieves the min, median, and max runtime for the two experiments in the `wordcount.default` suite.

+{% highlight sql %}
+SELECT   e.suite                                 as suite       ,
+         e.name                                  as name        ,
+         MIN(r.time)                             as min_time    ,
+         MAX(r.time)                             as max_time    ,
+         SUM(r.time) - MIN(r.time) - MAX(r.time) as median_time
+FROM     experiment                              as e           ,
+         experiment_run                          as r
+WHERE    e.id    = r.experiment_id
+AND      e.suite = "wordcount.default"
+GROUP BY e.suite, e.name
+ORDER BY e.suite, e.name
+{% endhighlight %}

-If you're using the archetype method, you can also execute a custom query on the results:
+If you're using the archetype method, you can run the above query directly through the custom Peel command shipped with your bundle:

 {% highlight bash %}
-./peel.sh res:import wordcount.default    # import experiment results
+./peel.sh query:runtimes wordcount.default
 {% endhighlight %}

 ## Next Steps

 Interested in learning more?
-Check the [Motivation]({{ site.baseurl }}/manual/motivation.html) section for a brief introduction to system experiments and an overview of the problems Peel will solve for you.
+Check the [Motivation]({{ site.baseurl }}/manual/motivation.html) section for a brief introduction to system experiment vocabulary and concepts and an overview of the problems Peel will solve for you.
-Alternatively, go directly to [Bundle Basics]({{ site.baseurl }}/manual/bundle-basics.html) if you want to get your hands right away!
+Alternatively, go directly to [Bundle Basics]({{ site.baseurl }}/manual/bundle-basics.html) if you want to get your hands dirty right away!